-- There is a certain age when girls should lose their virginity.
+- Once you are a certain age, you likely have had sex.
 This is not true to any extent.
-Some girls and guys don't lose their virginity until they are well into adulthood, while others have it happen earlier.
+Some girls and guys don't lose their virginity until they are well into adulthood while others have it happen earlier.

 - A girl looks different after she has sex.
 Girls who are sexually active look exactly like girls who are virgins.
 There is no way to know by looking at her (i.e., her breasts don't grow larger, she doesn't walk any different, etc.).

-- Don't rush it.
-This is not a time to rush into sex or force penetration.
+- Don't rush it: Go slow about talking about sex, especially if you suspect it is a girl's first time.
+This is not a time to rush into sex.
 Be patient and make sure you are totally comfortable and ready.

-- Use lubrication: A girl will naturally become lubricated during foreplay, but using a personal lubricant can also help make sex more pleasant.
+- Use lubrication: If you suspect a girl is a virgin, using a personal lubricant can also help make sex more pleasant.